Ground Services Workers

 Outlook

-Commercial air travel has been on the upswing in recent years, creating more need for airport workers.
-According to the Bureau of Transportation Statistics, U.S. scheduled passenger airlines employed 452,440 workers in October 2019—an increase of more than 13 percent since October 2015.
+Commercial air travel has been on the upswing since the pandemic, creating more need for airport workers.
+According to the Bureau of Transportation Statistics, U.S. scheduled passenger airlines employed 544,705 workers in October 2024, an increase over the 452,440 workers in October 2019.
 Opportunities will be best for those with experience and postsecondary training.
-The U.S. Department of Labor...
+The U.S. Department of Lab...